openstack/openstack-ansible/doc/source/admin/scale-environment.rst

         infra<node-ID>:
           ip: 10.17.136.32

 #.
-Change to playbook folder on the deployment host.
+Change to playbook folder on the deployment host:

    .. code:: console

       # cd /opt/openstack-ansible

 #.
-To prepare new hosts and deploy containers on them run ``setup-hosts.yml``
+To prepare new hosts and deploy containers on them run ``setup-hosts.yml``:
    playbook with the ``limit`` argument.

    .. code:: console

       # openstack-ansible openstack.osa.setup_hosts --limit localhost,infra<node-ID>,infra<node-ID>-host_containers

 #.
-In case you're relying on ``/etc/hosts`` content, you should also update it for all hosts
+In case you're relying on ``/etc/hosts`` content, you should also update it for all hosts:

    .. code:: console

       # openstack-ansible openstack.osa.openstack_hosts_setup -e openstack_hosts_group=all --tags openstack_hosts-file

 #.
 Next we need to expand Galera/RabbitMQ clusters, which is done during
    ``setup-infrastructure.yml``.
-So we will run this playbook without limits.
+So we will run this playbook without limits:

    .. warning::

      Make sure that containers from new infra host *does not* appear in inventory as first one for groups ``galera_all``, ``rabbitmq_all`` and ``repo_all``.
-     You can varify that with ad-hoc commands:
+     You can verify that with ad-hoc commands:

      .. code:: console